 Introduction: Ethics and Society

-Credit Hours: (3)
+Credit hours (3)

 This course introduces students to philosophy through the study of ethics.
 Readings from major philosophers focus questions about value in human life and action.
 Topics covered may include the nature of ethical reasoning and moral obligation, the value of morality to the individual and society, how ethics helps us understand our place in the universe, and how ethical ideas clarify moral problems facing society.
 This course has been approved for the General Education credit in the Humanities Area of the curriculum.

-Detailed Description of Content of Course
+2. Detailed Description of Course

 This course introduces the major Western approaches to moral theory as it acquaints students with some of the main figures and schools of thought in this tradition.
 The works of thinkers such as Plato, Aristotle, Mill, Kant, and Rawls are considered.
 This course also familiarizes students with the process of applying ethical theories to current social issues including problems relating to rights, war, euthanasia, and the death penalty.
 In this applied portion of the class, multicultural approaches to social problems may be considered, such as feminist, African, or Eastern perspectives.
 Throughout the course students are encouraged not only to understand the authors’ positions about ethical theory and social problems, but to evaluate them in a process of developing their own viewpoints.

 Students will explore questions such as the following:

 Questions about the nature of ethical reasoning and moral obligation - Can ethical disputes be solved rationally?
 What roles do reason and emotion play in ethical decision making?
 What, if any, are our moral obligations?
 Are there absolute moral rules?
 Does morality depend upon religion?

 Questions about the value of morality to the individual and society - Why should we care about ethics?
 Are values relative?